YangShengqi/Javelin/README.md

 # Introduction
-This project includes a 3DOF MRAAM model and universal fire control algorithm of air-to-air missile.
-The primary model is built by simulink in
+This project includes a 3DOF MRAAM model.
+The primary model is built by simulink in NSE coordinate system.
-NSE coordinate system.
 It mainly contains two parts, target maneuver model and missile model.
 The target maneuver model provides some kinds of target maneuver styles, such as uniform linear motion, terminal maneuver, horizontal escape maneuver and so on.
 The more maneuver styles will be added in the future.
 ![entire model](https://github.com/YangShengqi/Javelin/blob/master/img/entire_model.PNG)